RaquelLores/RaquelLores/README.md

 Scrum Team Project using JavaScript, HTML5 and CSS3, made in Febuary 2024.
 [https://toquen-el-dom-f5.vercel.app/index.html](https://toquen-el-dom-f5.vercel.app/index.html)
+I am currently developing a full stack web application to manage news, for NewValue News (Métrica Consulting).
-I'm currently working on the back end of a React application about bicycles, and on the front end of an app to register data about bonsais.
+I have developed the back end of a React application about bicycles.
+One of my most interesting projects is an app to register data about bonsais.
 Stay tuned!

 <!-- Contact Section -->
 ## 📫 Contact